qftphys/Scientific-Python-toolbox-for-large-scale-tight-binding-and-electronic-structure-transport-calculati/classic/_sources/scripts/sgrid.txt

 Advanced features
 -----------------

-The above operations are not the limited use of the `sids` library.
+The above operations are not the limited use of the `sisl` library.
 However, to accomblish more complex things you need to manually script the actions using the `Grid` class and the methods available for that method.
 For inspiration you can check the ``sgrid`` executable to see how the commands are used in the script.